Increasing Access to Healthcare Services for Women at Risk

 CMMB works in countries with the highest maternal mortality rates in Africa and the Americas.
 Globally, our maternal health programs focus on the best outcomes for mothers and children.
 Failure to identify risk factors, lack of early screening to detect STDs, inattention to hygiene and health, delayed identification of pregnancy, and a tradition of home births are factors which can endanger a baby’s healthy growth and the health of her mother.

-- increasing access to focused antenatal care, facility-based deliveries, and skilled birth attendants
+- Increasing access to focused antenatal care, facility-based deliveries, and skilled birth attendants.

-- identification and management of infectious diseases including HIV, syphilis, and other sexually transmitted infections
+- Identification and management of infectious diseases, including HIV, syphilis, and other sexually transmitted infections.

-- promoting tetanus toxoid immunization
+- Promotion of tetanus toxoid immunization.

-- intermittent preventive treatment for malaria during pregnancy
+- Intermittent preventive treatment for malaria during pregnancy.

-- management of obstetric complications such as preeclampsia and hemorrhage
+- Management of obstetric complications such as preeclampsia and hemorrhage.

 CMMB also addresses cultural, behavioral, socioeconomic, health system, and other challenges, especially those that contribute to the three primary delays that inhibit pregnant women from reaching maternal care:

-- decision to seek care
+- Delay in the decision to seek care.

-- identifying and reaching a medical facility
+- Delay in identifying and reaching a health facility that provides maternal care.

-- receipt of adequate and appropriate treatment
+- Delay in receipt of adequate and appropriate treatment.

-Evidence shows that by addressing these delays, we can positively impact a mother’s utilization of critical health services and her health outcomes.
+Evidence shows that by addressing these delays, we can positively impact a mother’s utilization of critical health services and her maternal health outcomes.

 Safe Motherhood in South Sudan